ZayaanB912/ICE-4---Administrator-and-Common-users/README.md

 # ICE-4---Administrator-and-Common-users
 # 🔒 Data Centre Security System

-A Java Swing desktop application simulating a smart security system for a data centre.
-Built as part of an ICE (In-Class Exercise) assignment covering core Java concepts including control structures, ArrayLists, switch statements, and Java Date/Time.
+A smart security system for a data centre.
+The system controls user access, manages users, and tracks login activity.

 ---